aymanterra/laravel-state-machine/README.md

 ## Security

-If you discover any security related issues, please email info@sebdesign.eu instead of using the issue tracker.
+If you discover any security related issues, please email info@troojaan.eu instead of using the issue tracker.

 ## Credits